Pages: 24

 Lean Principles

-However, during the implementation and utilisation of these operation management tools and strategies within the organisational culture of Tesco, it is evident that the organisation gets sufficient profits, but in some cases it faces numerous hindrances.
-Likely, the utilisation of six-sigma is very costly and on the other hand, the utilisation of lean principles is very time consuming (Kumar, 2018).
-These two operation management tools at one hand provide extensive benefits; however, on the other hand it grabs a vast amount of time and cost from the organisation.
-Therefore, the organisation needs to prepare an effective plan for prominently implementing these tools of operation management improvement.
+However, during the implementation and utilization of these operation management tools and strategies within the organizational culture of Tesco, it is evident that the organization gets sufficient profits, but in some cases, it faces numerous hindrances.
+Likely, the utilization of Six Sigma is very costly and on the other hand, the utilization of lean principles is very time-consuming (Kumar, 2018).
+These two operation management tools on the one hand provide extensive benefits; however, on the other hand, they grab a vast amount of time and cost from the organization.
+Therefore, the organization needs to prepare an effective plan for prominently implementing these tools of operation management improvement.

 Initiation Phase

-The first stage of the project management life cycle initiates the project strategy byclarifying the intuitions and project objectives of the undertaken project or what the project aims to address (Picciotto, 2020).
+The first stage of the project management life cycle initiates the project strategy by clarifying the intuitions and project objectives of the undertaken project or what the project aims to address (Picciotto, 2020).
 The opportunities are identified and a proper strategic plan is outlined which projects the probable solutions of the opportunities of the project.
-The proper set of responses are aptly documented and adjusted with the requirements of the project.
+The proper set of responses is aptly documented and adjusted with the requirements of the project.
 The recommended solutions are considered and approved by the committee of experts.
-Crossrail Ltd started the industrial project of the Elizabeth line with a set of objectives which underlines certain criterion (Larsson and Larsson, 2020).
-After the proposed solutions are accepted, a project is established and a project manager assigned to implement the approved solution.
+Crossrail Ltd started the industrial project of the Elizabeth line with a set of objectives that underlines certain criterion (Larsson and Larsson, 2020).
+After the proposed solutions are accepted, a project is established and a project manager is assigned to implement the approved solution.

-The key results and the working groups involved are recognised and the project team gets shape.
-The project manager then receives permission for extensive preparations (de etal., 2020).
-The design and maintenance of the Elizabeth line demonstrate a complicated project strategy as is represented by contractual agreements expected which were expected to deliver processes and equipment, a highly dynamic schedule of the additional projects were considered for management and completion of the project.
-Crossrail Ltd so far had allocated 23 contracts for the framework and over 80 contracts for construction and logistics.
+The key results and the working groups involved are recognized and the project team gets shape.
+The project manager then receives permission for extensive preparations (de et al., 2020).
+The design and maintenance of the Elizabeth line demonstrate a complicated project strategy as is represented by contractual agreements which were expected to deliver processes and equipment, a highly dynamic schedule of the additional projects was considered for management and completion of the project.
+Crossrail Ltd so far has allocated 23 contracts for the framework and over 80 contracts for construction and logistics.

-The objectives of Crossrail Ltd in constructing the Elizabeth line was to
+The objectives of Crossrail Ltd in constructing the Elizabeth Line were to

 Planning Phase